Home

 Squat Jump

-Equipment: OPTIONAL Barbell or dumbbells that weight up to 60% of the exerciser's body-weight.
+Equipment (OPTIONAL): Barbell or dumbbells that weigh up to 60% of your body weight.

 Start standing straight up, holding your weights if you have them.

-• Drop slowly to a low squat position, thighs at a right angle to the upper body and parallel to the floor.
-Squat and stand back up 5 times.
+• Drop slowly to a low squat position, thighs at a right angle to the upper body and parallel to the floor, then stand back up.
+Repeat 5 times.

 • Drop quickly into the low squat position and stand up quickly.
 Do this 5 times.

-• Drop into the squat position quickly and jump explosively upward into the air 5 times.
+• Drop into the squat position quickly and jump explosively upward 5 times.

 • This makes 1 set of Squat Jumps.